 While playing the recurring role of Nathan Ingram on the crime drama series Person of Interest, Brett also was hired to play the recurring role of Michael Stappord on the series Devious Maids.
 In 2014, he took on a third TV series Under the Dome and by 2016, had joined the cast of Narcos, in the role of Arthur Crosby.

-Brett is the co-owner of the production company The Yellow Rose, Inc. with singer Meat Loaf.
-The two men are friends and Brett even sang backup on Meat Loaf's track "Life is a Lemon (and I want my money back)."
+Brett and singer Meat Loaf are co-owners of the production company The Yellow Rose, Inc. The two men are friends and Brett even sang backup on Meat Loaf's track "Life is a Lemon (and I want my money back)."

 The actor once said that if he wasn't in the film and television business, he would have expressed interest in becoming a professional golfer.